-If you’re looking forward to hosting a brilliant conference post-quarantine, you don’t need to look any further than One Birdcage Walk.
+If you’re looking forward to hosting a brilliant post-quarantine conference, look no further than One Birdcage Walk.
 Simply oozing class and culture, it’s guaranteed to turn any conference into a success.

 But fabulous conferences aren’t the only reason we love One Birdcage Walk.
 We’ve listed five fun facts that will make you want to book this jaw-dropping London venue even more.

 1. It’s home to the Institution of Mechanical Engineers

 One Birdcage Walk is the purpose-built headquarters of the Institution of Mechanical Engineers.
 Now over 100 years old, the building was officially opened in 1899.
 It was fitted out with state-of-the-art features for its time, including a telephone and electric lift.
 In fact, it even housed a synchronome master clock which used electrical impulses to keep all the other clocks in the building in time.
 That’s some engineering!

 True to form, One Birdcage London is still kitted out with all the facilities a modern-day venue needs – from AV to air con and even an on-site technician to make sure your conference goes off without a hitch.

 2. It was designed in ‘streaky bacon’ style